pism/pism/doc/sphinx/climate_forcing/time.rst

 The :var:`time` variable in a forcing file that is to be used as periodic should start at `0`.
 (In other words, time in a file with periodic forcing data is *time since the beginning of a period*.)
-Please see the *User's Manual* for a discussion of time units appropriate in forcing files.
+Please see the :ref:`sec-time` for a discussion of time units appropriate in forcing files.

 .. _sec-time-bounds: